wp-plugins/post-institute-affiliate-program/readme.txt

 == Screenshots ==

-1. Configration of Post Institute Affiliate plugin.
+1. Configuration of Post Institute Affiliate plugin.

 2. Post Institute Affiliate Center Link Generator page - where you will find product codes.